Are Narcissistic Mothers Insecure About Themselves?

 All narcissists, including mothers, have a damaged sense of identity.
 As a child, they decided their true self was worthless, and so, they constructed a false self-image they infused with ideas of superiority.
 The problem is that false self-image is just covering up the narcissist’s insecurities.

 If you have a narcissistic mother, you probably would never use the word insecure to describe her, but in reality, all that arrogance is covering up a dark secret.
 Narcissism forms in childhood and involves a damaged identity.
 Though your narcissistic mother seems sure of herself, inside of her lives a hurt child who feels worthless.
-If you’ve got a narcissistic mother, it’s vital to understand just how that happens and the damage it causes.
+Having a narcissistic mother can be incredibly challenging, and it’s crucial to comprehend the reasons behind its development and the harm it can inflict.

 The Reasons Narcissistic Mothers Really are Insecure